top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 ### Pose Estimation

-Starting with the image taken by a monocular camera, we assume that ‘Anti-Instagram‘ compensates for color changes from different ambient light conditions and the detected segments of the line edges are always in the corresponding colour (yellow, white, red) to the tape and point to the correct direction (to the Duckiebot = left edge, away from the Duckiebot = right edge), see ([](#fig:segment_foto)).
+Starting with the image taken by a monocular camera, we assume that [Anti-Instagram](#anit-instagram-final-report) compensates for color changes from different ambient light conditions and the detected segments of the line edges are always in the corresponding colour (yellow, white, red) to the tape and point to the correct direction (to the Duckiebot = left edge, away from the Duckiebot = right edge), see ([](#fig:segment_foto)).
 The detected line segments are passed on in a list to the ‘Lane Filter‘, the Duckiebot estimates the distance $d_{est}$ from center of the lane and heading $\theta_{est}$ with respect to the center of the lane.

 To improve curve following, our main goal was to decrease the overshoot after a turn.
 A main reason for the overshoot was that the previous implementation of the pose estimator was designed for straight lanes only.
 We planned to predict if a curve is upcoming and in which direction the turn will be.
 This curvature estimation could then be used as an input for a feedforward part of the controller.
 This would help for a smoother transition in curves.